adwski/vidi/docs/happy_path.md

 Response should also be `200 OK` with authentication cookie.
 Both cookies will work until expiration time, which is 12 hours by default.

-From this point we can make authenticated requests using received cookie.
-For convenience, we can make an alias:
+From this point you can make authenticated requests using received cookie.
+For convenience, you can make an alias:

 ```shell
 alias curl_auth='curl --cookie "vidiSessID=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1aWQiOiJRT0RBUW5xM1NkNjg2bmtsQ1RHZkhnIiwibmFtZSI6ImpvaG5TIiwiZXhwIjoxNzA1MTg2MjgyfQ.KnwB89hW9tQRvW18e_Xno45nvc_7aMcJimJ2ehVuMIM"'